sunfl0w/CppBuildAid/README.md

 # CPPBuildAid

+## Current version is: 1.0.0

 ## Description:
 This is a small script that helps with building C++ and C projects using cmake.
 I guess there are many such things, but this is mine.
-The script should be placed in the root directory of the project right next to the ```src``` and ```include``` directories and the CMakeLists.txt.
+The script should be placed in the root directory of the project CMakeLists.txt.
 This script will create a includelist.cmake and a sourcelist.cmake with all source and header files to use in a CMakeLists.txt via:

 ```
 file(STRINGS "includelist.cmake" includes)